Luapula River: Swamps

 The swamps stretch along the last 100 km of the river before it reaches the lake, and for much of that, they are 30 km wide, covering an area of about 2500 km2.
-There are four inhabited islands in the DR Congo part of the delta, including the largest in the system which is connected to dry land in the dry season.
+There are four inhabited islands in the DR Congo part of the delta, including the largest in the system which is accessible overland during the dry season.
 Zambia has three inhabited islands in the delta including Chisenga Island.
 There are also many lagoons, the largest of which is Mofwe Lagoon on the Zambian side.

 As in the Bangweulu Swamps, floating beds of papyrus are a feature of the swamps, which often block channels and change the shape of lagoons.
 However, the main river channel does not get blocked and stays consistently about 400 m wide.
 It has not developed the branching channels typical of river deltas.

 Very tall reeds grow at the edge of the swamps in most places, making it difficult to see over the lagoons from land or to find the way to the maze of narrow channels used by dugout canoes.
 Guides are needed to navigate through them, and they are a haven for smuggling between the two countries sharing the swamps.

 Crocodile and hippopotamus are common and a hazard for fishermen and travellers.
 However, the Shila people used to hunt hippopotamus using nothing more than harpoons thrown from canoes.

 On the western side of the delta in DR Congo is a broad grassy floodplain covering about 1600 km2.
 At the end of the rainy season, the combined Luapula wetlands exceed 4000 km².
 The floodplain was home to herds of lechwe and the shy sitatunga, the famous semi-aquatic antelopes of the region, but both are believed extinct in the lower Luapula due to hunting and the lack of wildlife management.